dirkgroot/dirkgroot.github.io/content/posts/robot-worlds/03-client/index.md

 tags: [walking-skeleton, robot-worlds, kotlin, tdd, refactoring]
 ---
 {{< summary >}}
-Now that we have a server that can receive a request over TCP, handle it and send a response back, it looks like good time to start working on the client.
+Now that we have a server that can receive a request over TCP, handle it and send a response back, it looks like a good time to start working on the client.
 We'll also think about how we want to test our walking skeleton end-to-end.
 {{< /summary >}}